7layermagik/autoclock-validator/README.md

 solana catchup --our-localhost
 ```

 If you see the message above, then everything is working fine! gratz.
-You have a new RPC server and you can visit the URL at http://xx.xx.xx.xx:8899/
+You have a new validator server and you can visit the URL at http://xx.xx.xx.xx:8899/

 #### Check if vote transactions are landing
 * Search your validator's identity on a block explorer to see if votes from your validator are landing.